 Applicants are asked to include some program-specific information.
 Applicants are encouraged to bookmark this information for quick reference while working through the graduate application process.

-If you have any questions, please contact the department at (269) 387-5624 or email@example.com.
+If you have any questions, contact the department at (269) 387-5624 or email an advisor.
 Thank you for your interest in applying for this graduate program.

 Our program is unique

 Our Ph.D. program in biological sciences is unique in that it combines the traditional research experience associated with a degree in biology with the broad span of coursework and the pedagogical experience so vital to careers involving the effective communication of scientific concepts.